 - 1. Click Measure to open the Measure dialog box. - 2.
 Click Mask Test tab. - 3.
-Click Target Channel button, and then select the channel to be measured.
-The next channel cannot be selected. - Channel whose signal type is set to PAM4. - Channel whose Sampling Mode is set to Advanced Jitter. - 4.
+Click Active channel switch button, and then select the channel to be measured.
+Mask test cannot be performed in the following cases: - Signal Type of the channel is set to PAM4. - Sampling Mode is set to Advanced Jitter. - The following conditions are met when Sampling Mode is Coherent Eye and Test Pattern is other than Variable. - Equalizer No.1 Enable for the channel is set to On and Deembedding File is set to a file other than N/A. - Equalizer No.2 Enable for the channel is set to On and CTLE File is set to a file other than N/A. - 4.
 Click the Eye Mask Select button to select the mask. - 5.
 The file selection dialog box is opened.
 Click the mask file and OK.